 Golding Constable 1739-1816

 Golding Constable was born in East Bergholt.
-He was a good business man profiting from the agricultural and industrial boom underway during his lifetime but he was also lucky in being given a great start by his uncle Abram.
+He was a good business man profiting from the agricultural and industrial boom underway during his lifetime but he had a fortunate start in business when he inherited Flatford Mill from his Uncle Abram.

 - inherited Flatford Mill and the flour milling business in 1764 from his uncle Abram Constable (who died childless)

 - operated Dedham Mill (which he initially co-owned with solicitor Peter Firman before buying him out)

 - owned 93 acres of agricultural land in East Bergholt which he farmed

 - owned two Thames Barges operating from Mistley to London